pjtunstall/push-swap/README.md

 In the `getInstructions` function of the `checker` program (located in `get-instructions.go`), we wanted to move the cursor up a line to eliminate the blank line that results when the user indicates that they've finished typing instructions by pressing enter on a line with no instructions.

 However, we can't unconditionally move up a line because, when the intructions are piped to the program, there is no blank line.
-Hence we check whether the input is from the terminal before moving up a line.
+Hence we check whether the input is from a character device (i.e. the terminal) before moving up a line.

+To this end, the `main` function in `checker` passes a boolean, `(fi.Mode() & os.ModeCharDevice) != 0`, to `getInstructions`.

+The `&` is the bitwise AND operator.
+It returns a number which, when expressed in binary, has a 1 only at positions where both of its operands have 1, and 0 everywhere else.

-This is done by checking if the input is from a character device.
-The method `fi.Mode()` returns a bitmask, i.e. a number that represents a sequence of bits.
-In the case of `fi.Mode()`, these bits represent the file mode and permissions.
-One of them indicates whether the file is a character device.
-This should be true when the input is from the command line.
+`fi.Mode()` returns a number, the 0s and 1s of whose binary representation indicate file mode and permissions.
+In particular, its 14th bit shows whether the input is from the command line.

-`os.ModeCharDevice` is a constant that indicates which bit this is.
-Its value is 8192.
-In binary, 8192 is 10000000000000, a 1 followed by 13 zeros.
-So, being a power of two, 8192 can stand for a single bit, the 14th bit of the sequence.
+`os.ModeCharDevice` is a constant, equal to the 14th power of 2, namely 8192.
+This will be the bitmask we use to query that 14th bit.

-The `&` is a bitwise AND operator.
-It's used here to check if the bit that represents a character device is set (i.e. 1).
-The result of this AND operation will only be zero when the 14th bit of `fi.Mode` is zero.
+Thus, `fi.Mode() & os.ModeCharDevice` will only be zero when the 14th bit of `fi.Mode` is 0.
+(Otherwise it will be 8192.)